Can-ZHOU/Social-Graph-Project/Get_data_from_GitHub/README.md

       with your personal GitHub access token.
     - Open the terminal where the downloaded file is located.
     - In terminal, type: `node app.js`
-    - The data will be stored in a JSON file.
+    - The data will be stored in three JSON files.